design-group/ignition-docker-legacy/readme.md

 5. Run `docker-compose up -d` in the directory containing your `docker-compose.yml` file.

+### Building a pushing a specific version

+1. Open a terminal or command prompt on your host machine.
+2. Navigate to the directory containing both `Dockerfile` and the `docker-bake.hcl`
+3. Run `docker buildx bake --file ./docker-bake.hcl <build-target> --push`

 ### Requests

 If you have any requests for additional features, please feel free to [open an issue](https://github.com/design-group/ignition-docker/issues/new/choose) or submit a pull request.